core-wg/oscore/draft-ietf-core-object-security.md

 * Sender IV.
 Byte string containing the fixed context IV {{I-D.ietf-cose-msg}}) to protect messages to send.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

-* Sender Sequence Number.
+* Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends using the context.
 Used as partial IV {{I-D.ietf-cose-msg}} to generate unique nonces for the AEAD.
 Maximum value is determined by Algorithm.

 The Recipient Context contains the following parameters: